tfuger10/Part-processing/Readme.md

 ### Time and Material Cost Analysis

-After a thorough analysis of the time and material estimates supplied by the company, we came to find that they undertsandably spend quite a bit of time and material costs in cutting parts through these manufacturing processes we are analyzing.
+After a thorough analysis of the time and material estimates supplied by the company, we came to find that the company understandably spends quite a bit of time and material costs in cutting parts through these manufacturing processes we are analyzing.

 ![Time-Material-Cost](Visualizations/Time-Material-Cost.png)

 The engineering time and cost results in 8 hours and 7% assignment error per month.
 A full day of engineering time is equivalent to 800 dollars and the 7% error rate would be 7,140 dollars in loss from the total in the chart above.
-This would mean the company has around a 7,940 dollar loss every month from these assignments.
+This would mean the company has around a 7,940 dollar loss every month from these manufacturing assignment tasks.

 ## Data Preparation

+In order to prepare the data for modeling, we had to complete five distinct tasks that we had identified:

+1. Create a dataframe that does not contain duplicate parts to use in modeling.
+2. Organize files into folder structure to feed into datasets.
+3. Set a standard sample number for amount of vertices in each mesh (the current meshes vary in number of vertices)
+4. Create pytorch datasets and dataloaders from the data.
+5. Assign class weights to counteract the class imbalance in the dataset.

 ## Modeling